wombleton/gitlaw-nz/acts/E/Energy Companies Act 1992.md

     *   (a) specify---

-        *   (i) the kind, number, terms, and nominal value (in relation to a company registered under the Companies Act 1955) or consideration for the issue (in relation to a company registered under the [Companies Act 1993][160]) of any equity securities that shall be issued by the successor company consequent upon the vesting in it of the undertaking of the Board; and
+        *   (i) the kind, number, terms, and consideration for the issue of any equity securities that shall be issued by the successor company consequent upon the vesting in it of the undertaking of the Board; and

         *   (ii) the names of the persons, or the class or classes of the persons, to whom those equity securities shall be issued; and